Itai-Nelken/Ubuntu-on-rpi-fixes/README.md

 ```sh
 mv startzoom.sh ~/zoom
 ```
-if you want to create your own script you can use this:
+if you want to create your own script, copy the script bellow to a new file and name it `startzoom.sh`:
 ```
 #!/bin/bash